-Michelle Calvert has been Deputy Aquarium Curator at the Horniman since February 2014.
+Michelle Calvert is Deputy Aquarium Curator and Living Collections Manager and has been working at the Horniman since February 2014.

 - Developing land -based coral facilities to stimulate ex-situ broadcast coral spawning events per year for reef restoration – National Aquarium Workshop, London, UK, 2018